 The Ephraimite or Two-House doctrine contradicts truths we've studied regarding the salvation of Gentiles and the nature of the church as well as this excerpt from the AMC Statement*:

-According to much attestation1 a major belief in the Two-House or Ephraimite movement is that every member of the body of Messiah is actually a descendant of Abraham, Isaac and Jacob, whether they know it or not, Jewish believers being descendants of the southern kingdom of Judah, and Gentile believers being descendants of the northern kingdom of Israel, the latter also referred to in Scripture as Ephraim (Isaiah 7:2:5,9,17; Hosea 9:3-16).
+According to much attestation1 a major belief in the Two-House or Ephraimite movement is that every member of the body of Messiah is actually a descendant of Abraham, Isaac and Jacob, whether they know it or not: Jewish believers being descendants of the southern kingdom of Judah, and Gentile believers being descendants of the northern kingdom of Israel, the latter also referred to in Scripture as Ephraim (Isaiah 7:2:5,9,17; Hosea 9:3-16).
 Hence, the designations Ephraimite and Two-House.
-What this means is that God is NOT saving Gentiles (as the term is commonly understood)!
+What this means is that God is NOT saving anyone who is not a descendant of Abraham, Isaac and Jacob!

 It is not the goal of this writer to parse every aspect of Two-House.
 I will simply refute what appears to be this most dangerous aspect of its doctrine.